MicrosoftDocs/memdocs/memdocs/intune/protect/certificate-connector-overview.md

 - Simple Certificate Enrollment Protocol (SCEP)
 - Certificate revocation

 You'll also assign a service account to run the connector.
 This account is used for all interactions with your Certification Authority, and for certificate issuance, revocation, and renewal.
-Supported options for the service account include the connector servers SYSTEM account, a Domain account, or a Managed service account from Azure Active Directory (Azure AD).
+Supported options for the service account include the connector servers SYSTEM account or a Domain account.

 After the connector installs, you can run configuration of the connector again at any time to update it or change the features you’ve installed.
 After it's installed and configured, the connector can automatically install future updates to keep your connectors current to the most recent release.